kbrizov/Pathfinding-Algorithms/README.md

 # Grid - A small Unity project.
+It visualizes search algorithms.
+An inspiration for this little project was Amit Patel from http://www.redblobgames.com/